 Ionic vs React Native Comparison Table

-Let’s discuss the top 30 difference between Ionic vs React Native.
+Let’s discuss the top 30 differences between Ionic vs React Native.

 |The user interface is written in different languages.||The user interface is programmed in one language.|